BrandonDroelle/CSI3370SoftwareEngineerAndPracticeProject/README.md

-# CSI3370SoftwareEngineerAndPracticeProject
+# Personal Clothing Size Chart App (CSI3370SoftwareEngineerAndPracticeProject)
-This phone app made in Unity is designed to help make clothes shopping easier for the user.
-The app allows the user to easilly document and keep track of all the information about their clothes and other peoples clothes, like sizes, brands, and styles.
+I led my team to build and design an app which lets users create custom profiles to keep track of their clothing article sizes, brands, and styles.
+This was made with the Unity Engine which uses C# scripts, and GitHub.